moratodpg/imp_marl/papers/neurips_23/results_scripts/README.md

 ## Plot scripts

 You will be able to create all figures from the paper with the different notebooks.
-Beware that the first cell may be updated to find the logs if you chose something other than `results_scripts/logs`.
+Beware that the first cell may be updated to find the logs(default is `results_scripts/logs`).

 The names of the notebooks are self-explanatory: